mitcheguevara/Group4Project3/README.md

 Colleen - Managed Rails Application, API, and Styling.
 Alex - Managed Angular and linked to Rails.
-Mangaged - Github Repository and Heroku.
+Edwin - Managed Github Repository and Heroku.